 EthOS (Ethics Online System) allows researchers to:

 The EthOS application form is to be used for projects requiring approval by the AIHW Ethics Committee (the Committee).
+Currently, a fee of $660 is charged for consideration of a research project by the Committee.
+The fee contributes to the costs of undertaking an ethical review process, regardless of the outcome of that review.

 Please read the following documents before lodging your application: